Census debate needs to expand to cover the future of the ABS

-Current debate has centred on whether money should be saved by conducting a national census every 10 (rather than five) years.
-Some commentators have pointed out that the saved funds could be used to upgrade the ABS’s core IT systems and better prepare it for the future.
+The current census debate has centred on whether money should be saved by conducting a national census every 10 (rather than five) years.
+Some commentators have pointed out that the saved funds could be used to upgrade the ABS's core IT systems and better prepare it for the future.

-However discussions need to go way beyond the future of the census.
+However, discussions need to go way beyond the future of the census.
 We need to be considering the most effective and efficient ways of collecting information and ensuring it adds real value to our nation.

 As part of this analysis, we need to take a critical look at the ABS.
 In an increasingly data-driven world, its role and methods need to be reviewed.
 As other government agencies increase their data gathering activities and capabilities, it is important that the central function and role of the ABS evolves to incorporate these data directions.

 The ABS is increasingly hamstrung because of the legislated need to scrub collected data to ensure individuals cannot be identified.
 While there is no question the privacy of the individual must be protected, ‘de-anomolising’ data makes it very difficult to incorporate data from other agencies which has been collected and processed in a different way.

 One option being canvassed is an amalgamation of the ABS with another agency, such as the Institute of Health and Welfare.
 If this were to occur, data from a range of sources could more readily be combined and analysed.
 Potential sources include Medicare, the Department of Immigration and Border Protection and the Australian Tax Office.